 A good fence should be at least 6 feet high if it’s not electrified and ideally have an outward sloping top to prevent the fox from climbing over into your chicken run.

-Electric fences are becoming more popular and are really quite good at keeping foxes out if they are working correctly.
+Electric fences are becoming more popular and are really quite good at keeping foxes and chickens apart -if- they are working correctly.
 If the battery is flat or the fence is shorted to the ground via some overgrown vegetation touching the wires, then it is a pretty pointless exercise.

 Electric fences come in two varieties – electric poultry netting that has electric strands running through it and the electrified ‘wire’ that is placed in front of the existing fence to stop a fox digging under or climbing over the fence often called a tri-wire.

 To be effective, there needs to be electrified strands at sniffing height.
 A fox will always use its nose to investigate first, and after receiving a shock from the fence, it will act as a psychological barrier.